-The Court and County stakeholders have already 75 % accommodated the expansion of the Mental Health Owner Diversion calendar, which will likely continue to expand, Courts along with Military Diversion.
-(11.2.8) With respect to the planned new Collaborative Court Building referenced above, the Court has provided detailed information and its final feedback to the Judicial Council and is awaiting the final Feasibility Study report, which will include detailed allocations of space allocations for the Court and stakeholder operations relating to the Adult Specialty Courts.
-The Court stands ready to provide the Judicial Council and/or the County with any other information or assistance necessary to move this process forward.
+County and Count Current Status: IN PROGRESS % Completed As mentioned above, the Court and County stakeholders 75 % have made changes and added resources to accommodate Owner the expansion of the Mental Health Diversion and Military Courts Diversion calendars, which will likely continue to expand.
+(11.2.8) The Court and stakeholders have also created a process to evaluate and treat defendants who choose the treatment option under Proposition 36.
+The Court will continue to assess what is expected to be an increasing number of these cases and will work to add resources and expand capacity as necessary (which will require significant additional funding).
+With respect to the planned new Collaborative Court Building referenced above, the Court has provided detailed information and feedback to the Judicial Council and is awaiting the final Feasibility Study report, which will include detailed allocations of space for the Court and stakeholder operations relating to the Adult Specialty Courts.
+Based on recent discussions, the Court will be working with representatives of the Judicial Council to reduce the projected cost of the project while maintaining the space and operational capacity necessary to effectively run these Adult Specialty Court programs.